coleifer/peewee/docs/peewee/api.rst

         Apply descending ordering to the given node.
 This translates into *<node> DESC*.

+    .. py:method:: bind_to(model_class)

+        Bind the results of an expression to a specific model type.
+Useful when adding expressions to a select, where the result of the expression should be placed on a particular joined instance.

     .. py:classmethod:: extend([name=None[, clone=False]])

         Decorator for adding the decorated function as a new method on :py:class:`Node` and its subclasses.
 Useful for adding implementation-specific features to all node types.